 Which divorce attorney will be the right match for you?
 A simple yardstick is to find someone you feel has the right experience and approach, and who listens to what you really want.
 This person is going to be helping you with very private and emotional issues.
 Make sure you feel comfortable with the lawyer/firm you select.
 You need to trust them to guide you selflessly and advocate for the best interests of you and your family.

 Another rule of thumb?
-Look for a law firm/attorney that offers this initial consultation for free.
+Look for a law firm/attorney that offers this initial consultation.
 This will give you a chance to gather information while at the same time getting the best gauge possible on whether this attorney particular attorney is the one for you.

 Outline Preliminary Goals